 The Norwegian Ministry of Education and Research is launching a data repository interface (BIRD), through its service group Unit.
 Norwegian institutions can create repositories within this interface for their own needs.
 Currently, BIRD contains only one archive belonging to BI Norwegian Business School.
 BIRD is mainly intended as a data storage facility and should not be treated as a proper repository for sharing data openly.
 Sharing is possible through requests.

+If you are interested in international multi-disciplinary data repositories, have a look in the section on finding research data below.
 There are a few things to consider to make sure you choose the right archive.
 The Digital Curation Centre has a checklist and a more detailed guide for evaluating data repositories, aimed at research support staff in UK higher education institutions, but the information is general in character and will be useful for you as well.

 These points involve long time preservation, possibilities for adding sufficient metadata and assigning a persistent identifier like a DOI.
 It is a a good idea to make sure that the archive you choose complies with the FAIR-guidelines on research data.